Palm Villas

 No analysis available

-No listings (0/20) include HOTWAT in association_fee_includes and 15 of 20 list WTRHTR (unit water heater) in inclusions; public remarks repeatedly mention 'brand new water heater' or 'newer water heater.'
-This shows hot water is supplied by individual unit heaters and not covered by HOA fees.
+No listings (0/20) include HOTWAT in association_fee_includes, while 16/20 reference WTRHTR (unit water heater).
+Several public remarks explicitly mention 'brand new water heater', 'newer water heater', or recent water heater upgrades, which indicates hot water is provided by in-unit water heaters and not included in the association maintenance fee.

 No analysis available